icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 As such, we define a standardised range of access condition types as a mechanism to balance the factors outlined above.
 This acknowledges the need for more nuance than would be captured under a ‘one size fits all’ approach for each sensitivity class.
 Instead, our policy enables some tailoring within defined parameters.

 The table below describes access conditions for each of the data sensitivity classes.
-It also demonstrates the rationale for this guidance - identifying the lack of standardised access conditions for [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B) datasets as a cause of cost and friction in energy data sharing.
+It also demonstrates the rationale for this guidance - identifying the lack of standardised access conditions for [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B) datasets as a cause of cost and friction in data sharing.

-### Data sensitivity classes and access conditions in scope
+### Data sensitivity classes and access conditions in scope TODO fix table

 +------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------+
 | Data Class                                                                   | Access Conditions                                                                                       |